iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week6.rst

     :far:`circle-question` Question
     ^^^

-    - Which months have the largest variation in temperature?
+    - Which months have the largest variation in rainfall?
 Why do you think this might be the case?
     - In what month was the highest recorded monthly rainfall recorded in Armagh?
 What about the lowest?

 .. note::

-    To answer the above questions, it might also be easier to re-calculate the statistics using a single variable.
+    To help answer the questions above, it might also be easier to re-calculate the statistics using a single variable.

 .. _egm101 recode:

 recoding values
 ................

+Next, we'll look at *recoding* variables - that is, transforming a variable by combining values or categories together.
+As an example, we'll see how we can assign a season to each observation, based on the month it was recorded.

 `Meteorological seasons <https://www.metoffice.gov.uk/weather/learn-about/weather/seasons/>`__ are defined by splitting the year into four periods of three months each, which helps with comparing seasonal and monthly statistics between